 New Zealand’s braided rivers were formed when the glaciers that carved out the Southern Alps came and went over millions of years.
 When glaciers retreated during warmer periods* rivers reworked the gravelly glacial moraines left behind in the wide U-shaped valleys, creating temporary shingle islands separated by shallow interweaving channels or ‘braids’ across the valley.

-Around three million years ago, the Canterbury coastline was located much further inland at the foothills of the Southern Alps.
-Where the braided rivers flowed down out of the mountains, they deposited so much gravel that giant fan-shaped deltas formed along the coast.
+Some three million years ago the Canterbury coastline was located much further inland at the foothills of the Southern Alps.
+Where the braided rivers flowed down out of the mountains, they deposited so much gravel that giant fan-shaped deltas formed along the ancient coastline.
 Over millions of years these deltas grew eastwards, spread out, and ultimately joined one another to become the lands we now call the Canterbury and Amuri Plains.

 This process is not a ‘flood’.
 It’s the very definition of a braided river’s dynamic behaviour.
 Its natural state is four-dimensional; that is, it’s not a waterway that generally stays confined within relatively stable banks over long periods of time.
 It’s a highly mobile system that rapidly changes the location and depth of its channels and islands over short periods of time.

 *Interglacials: the current interglacial, the Holocene epoch, began ~11,500 years ago.